Print Friendly

 CHAK KECH TIJOXELAB’Exercises

-Translate the following phrases into English
+Translate the following phrases into English:

 1. Qak’ama b’i le tz’i’.
 Xa kaqasipaj che le qachalal.